-In addition, during our testing and analysis, we noted that the Village Council is not reviewing the numerical check sequence prior to signing the checks.
+In addition, during our testing and analysis, we noted that the Village Council is not reviewing the investment earnings entries to verify the proper amounts are being recorded.
+It was also noted that they are not properly reviewing the numerical check sequence prior to signing the checks.
 In addition, they are not reviewing the bank statement for proper inclusion of authorized expenditures within the cancelled checks or electronic fund withdraws.